vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

 <!-- You change to directory faa, containing FAA data and scripts, take a look at table faa.d_cancellation_codes, insert data into table.  -->

-1. Log into Cloudberry Database in Docker as `gpadmin`, and change to the `faa` directory.
+1. Log into Apache Cloudberry in Docker as `gpadmin`, and change to the `faa` directory.
 This directory contains `faa` data and scripts.

     ```shell
     [gpadmin@mdw ~]$ cd /tmp/faa